The USGS Water Science School

 Too much nitrogen, as nitrate, in drinking water can be harmful to young infants or young livestock.
 Excessive nitrate can result in restriction of oxygen transport in the bloodstream.
 Infants under the age of 4 months lack the enzyme necessary to correct this condition ("blue baby syndrome").
-In parts of Eastern Europe where groundwater is contaminated with 50-100 milligrams per liter (mg/L) of nitrate, pregnant women and children under 1 year of age are supplied with bottled water.

 The concentration of nitrate (a form of nitrogen) of water bodies vary widely across the United States.
 Natural and human processes determine concentration of nitrate in water.
 The National Atmospheric Deposition Program has developed maps showing nitrate patterns, such as the one below showing the spatial pattern of nitrate at selected sampling sites for 2002.
 You should be aware that this contour map was developed using the nitrate measurements at the specific sampling locations; thus, the contours and isolines were created using interpolation between data points.
 You should not necessarily use the map to document the nitrate of a water body at a particular map location, but rather, use the map as a general indicator of nitrate throughout the country.